baekgol/react-native-alarm-manager/README.md

 #### One

-This searches for an alarm.
+It searches for an alarm.
 You can access the alarm_id to obtain alarm information for that ID.

 ```javascript